MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/product-engineering/engineering-parameters.md

 ms.dyn365.ops.version: Release 10.0.13
 ---

-# Project Oaktree parameters
+# Engineering change management parameters

 [!include [banner](../includes/banner.md)]

-**Project Oaktree parameters** contains setup parameters that modify the default behavior related to the release product structure and the engineering change management processes.
+**Engineering change management parameters** contains setup parameters that modify the default behavior related to the release product structure and the engineering change management processes.

-## Open the Project Oaktree parameters page
+## Open the Engineering change management parameters page

-To open the **Project Oaktree parameters** page, go to **Project Oaktree \> Setup \> Project Oaktree parameters**.
+To open the **Engineering change management parameters** page, go to **Engineering change management \> Setup \> Engineering change management parameters**.
 Then make the settings described in the other sections of this topic.

 ## The Release control tab

-The following table describes the settings available on the **Release control** tab of the **Project Oaktree parameters** page.
+The following table describes the settings available on the **Release control** tab of the **Engineering change management parameters** page.
 These settings affect the release product structure process.

 | Setting | Description |
 | --- | --- |